spoorthiuk/spoorthiuk-datascience.github.io/Tips and Tricks/_posts/2022-12-01-virtual-env-pip.md

   To fix the error, I upgraded pip by running: `pip install --upgrade pip` and then `pip install tensorflow`.
 That seemed to fix things.
 Also, check the [TensorFlow official website](https://www.tensorflow.org/install/pip) to find what versions of Python are compatible with the latest release of TensorFlow.
 At this time, TensorFlow was not compatible with Python 3.11 (so I had to downgrade to 3.7).
 6. To show all packages installed in your virtual environment:
 `pip list` or `pip freeze`
-7. Create a requirements file
+7. Create a requirements file using: <br>
 `pip freeze > requirements.txt`
-8. To leave the virtual environment:
+8. To leave the virtual environment: <br>
 `deactivate`
 9. To use an existing virtual environment:
-  - Navigate to the folder where the virtual environment was created in Windows terminal. <br>
+  - Navigate to the folder where the virtual environment was created in your Windows terminal: <br>
   `cd path-to-directory` <br>
-  - Activate the environment using `.\env_name\Scripts\activate`
+  - Activate the environment using:<br>
+    `.\env_name\Scripts\activate`
-10. You are now a virtual environment expert :) Well, at the very least, you are familiar with the basics as I am!
+10. You are now a virtual environment expert :) Well, at the very least, you are as familiar with the basics as I am!

 Good luck!